Quotes from The Simpsons

 Marge: Shame on you two creeps!

-Bart: It's your fault for giving birth to my archenemy.
+Bart: It’s your fault, giving birth to my archenemy.

 Lisa: At least I was planned!